 To start a new customization project, you should create a separate Git repository and setup the Git remotes so that you can pull in changes from the main (upstream) repository to your custom repository.

 If you are new to Sharetribe Flex or FTW, we recommend going through couple of articles first:

 The Tutorial introduction will also walk you through creating a GitHub repository.

 Tutorial goes through one of the FTW templates (FTW-daily), but that's not the only one.
 Currently, you can choose from three templates:

 - FTW-daily "Saunatime" - a rental marketplace with day-based bookings

 - FTW-hourly "Yogatime" - a service marketplace with time-based bookings

-- FTW-product "Sneakertime" - a service marketplace with stock management.
+- FTW-product "Sneakertime" - a product marketplace with stock management.